Getting to know each other

 Comprehensive considerations for complete care

+The clinic has a multi-disciplinary approach, which means all aspects of your child’s feeding issues are considered.
 During the visit, our team examines the following areas and explains each of them to parents during the clinical evaluation:

 - Oral motor function